haywire/haywire/README.md

 Feel free to join in if you feel like helping progress Haywire.
 I'm open to new ideas and would love to work with some people instead of by myself!

 ## Building Haywire
-To compile Haywire you need git and python installed and in your path.
+To compile Haywire you need `git` and `python` installed and in your path.

+Haywire uses `gyp` which supports generating make type builds or Visual Studio and Xcode projects.
+The Visual Studio and Xcode projects aren't fully complete so they may not function just yet but they will real soon, hang in there.

     git clone https://github.com/kellabyte/Haywire.git